petersonben50/HellsCanyon/code/binning/phylogenies/bacteroidetes_tree.md

 I also generated a color vector to color code the bins by source.
 Doing this, I realized the Rhodothermia shouldn't be in there, they're far from my bins and kinda messing with the tree.
 I removed these two: GCA_003557245.1 and GCA_003566645.1.

+**Run references through GTDB database**

+I ran GTDB on the references, to check the classification of our bin.